Exitum03/Health-Bot/readme.md

 # Health-bot :heartpulse:

-health-bot is a simple bot designed to help you stay healthy while you
+health-bot is a simple discord bot designed to help you stay healthy while you
 work or play video games.

 ### Future ad ons :star2: